bmierzwiak-create/firewall_policy_auditor/GOVERNANCE.md

 - No connectivity to firewalls, APIs, controllers, automation platforms, or networks.
 - No credential handling, secret storage, or authentication.
 - No modification of the authoritative security ruleset.
+- No operation without an active and functioning LLM.

 ### Authority Level
 - **Read-only**: user-provided policies, security ruleset.